-FORENSIC FOOTWEAR EVIDENCE (CRC Press 2016) is a totally new book published in 2016 with over 300 new color photographs and illustrations.
+FORENSIC FOOTWEAR EVIDENCE (CRC Press 2017) is a totally new book with over 300 new color photographs and illustrations.
 Its twenty-one chapters cover the entire field of this form of physical evidence.

 It is of interest to forensic footwear examiners, crime scene technicians, first responders and other law enforcement professionals, forensic laboratories, police training facilities, high school and college forensic libraries, and both prosecution and defense attorneys.